NikKowPHP/social-brain/chapters/chapter-6.md

 1.  **The Trigger:** What event or comment triggered the feeling?
 2.  **The Physical Alert:** Where did you feel it in your body? (e.g., tight chest, clenched jaw, hot face).
-3.  **The Intervention:** Did you remember to use the Conductor's Breath?
+3.  **The Intervention:** Did you remember to use The Conductor's Breath?
 What was the immediate effect on the physical sensation?